- 2.2 km circuit

 - As Paringa Parade disappears again, walk past the old church and new swing bridge.
-The swing bridge was built in 2019, after the spring floods of September 2016 swept away the old 1936-built bridge.
+The swing bridge was built in 2019, after the spring floods of September 2016 swept away the bridge.
 The bridge provides access to walks in Onkaparinga River National Park, including the 3.5km Old Noarlunga Hike.

 - Continue past the river ford.

 - You now arrive at the fish and worli sculpture, at Winnaynee Horseshoe Inn Reserve, which commemorates the special link between the Kaurna people and the Europeans with the Onkaparinga River Ngangkiparri here.
 The Kaurna people here lived in natural rock caves along the river, or in worli’s – semi circular dome shaped huts constructed from branches, bark, grass and seaweed.
 The reserve here is named after the Horsehoe Inn, built here in 1840.
 The hotel operated until 1932, then again from 1983, but was destroyed by fire on New Years Eve in 1987.
 The hotel was a popular resting spot for bullock drivers and teamsters carting goods between Adelaide and all places south including Victor Harbor.
 A thriving coaching centre grew around the hotel.
 With the coming of the railway to Willunga in 1915, the horse coaching trade declined through Noarlunga, and the hub operation was moved to Willunga.
 The hotel once had a reputation as a watering hole for smugglers bringing their alcohol and tobacco from wrecks in the Gulf.
 Materials were salvaged from the ruins of the hotel to be used to build the reserve.

 - Cross the road and you are back at the Old Noarlunga Institute Hall.